-Upon approval of change of major, all grades on transferable or non-transferable courses taken by a student in his/her old major/area of concentration remain part of his/her official transcripts.
-Unlike the transferable grades, the non-transferable ones are not computed in the student's grade-point-average for the new major and are not counted toward the total number of credits required for graduation for the new major.
+- 1. Upon approval of change of major, all grades on transferable or nontransferable courses taken by a student in his/her old major/area of concentration remain part of his/her official transcripts.
+Unlike the transferable grades, the non-transferable ones are not computed in the student's gradepoint-average for the new major and are not counted toward the total number of credits required for graduation for the new major.
+A student cannot ask for a non transferable course to be computed back in his/her G.P.A. - 2.
+The students who benefited from the above rule (#1) cannot return to their old major, and cannot request to have their major changed again to any major which requires a non transferable course grade, which was deleted from his/her G.P.A.